-1) Expect complexity… but not from The Ensign, General Conference, or Church Manuals, which are aimed at new members and Gospel basics.
+1) Expect complexity… but not from The Ensign, General Conference, or Church Manuals.
+They are aimed at introducing Gospel basics to new members.

 3) Tradition (in the sense of “what I have been told”) is an insufficient guide to either Truth or Doctrine.

-Whatever we say, we need to create the expectation that there is more to know, that reality— history, scripture, doctrine— is more complex, and that our current understanding (as an individual) is incomplete.
+Whatever we say to our audience, we need to create the expectation that there is more to know, that reality— history, scripture, doctrine— is more complex, and that our current understanding (whether as an individual or institutionally) is, at best, incomplete.
 I expand on this a bit in my non-published Ensign article.